 These are standard MIDI connectors that handle reception and transmission of MIDI data: [MIDI IN] receives MIDI data, [MIDI OUT] transmits MIDI data, and [MIDI THRU] re-transmits MIDI data received at the [MIDI IN] connector.
-See "MIDI Connection" on page 29 for connection details.
+See "MIDI Connection ([MIDI] Connectors)" on page 30 for connection details.

-(5) [WORD CLOCK IN] [WORD CLOCK OUT] Connectors
+5 [WORD CLOCK IN] [WORD CLOCK OUT] Connectors

 These BNC connector receive and transmit word clock from and to external equipment.
-See "Word Clock Connection" on page 31 for connection details.
-Word clock settings are available via the device's Utility display WCLK page (see page 49 of this document).
+See "WORD CLOCK Connection ([WORD CLOCK] Connectors)" on page 32 for connection details.
+Word clock settings are available via the device's Utility display WCLK page (see page 50 of this document).

-[NETWORK] Connector
+6 [NETWORK] Connector

-This is a 100Base-TX/10Base-T Ethernet connector for connection to a computer or other DME64N/24N units.
-Normally this connector will be connected to a network hub via an Ethernet "straight" cable.
+This is a 100Base-TX/10Base-T Ethernet connector for connection to a computer or other DME series units.
+Normally this connector will be connected to a network switch via an Ethernet cable.
 When two DME64N/24N units are to be directly connected a "cross" cable should be used.
+See "Ethernet Connection ([NETWORK] Connector)" on page 23 for connection details.

-Use a CAT5 STP (Shielded Twisted Pair) cable for this connection to prevent electromagnetic interference.
+Use a STP (Shielded Twisted Pair) cable for this connection to prevent electromagnetic interference.

-[REMOTE] Connector
+7 [REMOTE] Connector

-This 9-pin D-SUB connector allows connection to Yamaha AD824 or AD8HR remote head amplifiers or other RS-232C compatible controllers.
+This 9-pin D-SUB connector allows connection to Yamaha AD824 or AD8HR remote head amplifier or an RS-232C/RS-422 compatible controller such as those from AMX or Crestron.
+You can also connect a Yamaha PM5D or DM2000 and control the internal head amps of DME24N.
 Refer to page 28 for connection details.

-[IN] [OUT] Connectors (DME24N only)
+3 [IN] [OUT] Connectors (DME24N only)

 These are balanced Euroblock connectors for analog audio input and output.
 The analog signal from microphones or line sources such as CD players can be input via the IN connectors, while the OUT connectors can deliver analog output to powered speakers or recording equipment.
-48V phantom power can be supplied to the IN connectors (page 52).
+48V phantom power can be supplied to the IN connectors (page 51).
 Refer to page 26 for [IN] and [OUT] connection details.